 Early Detection, Intervention Can Minimize Damage

-Whether you are suffering from endometriosis, fibroids, adenomyosis, abnormal bleeding, pelvic pain or are beginning menopause, hearing from other women who have shared the same experience can build confidence to seek the right specialist.
+Hearing from other women who have shared the same experience can build confidence to seek the right specialist.
 If you have suffered for years with unsuccessful treatments, you can easily get disillusioned into thinking you have to live with the pain.
 Encouragement from others who have lived through it and come out the other side can instill hope.

-It’s always better to seek a specialist from the beginning, but without knowledge of available procedures, women often turn to their OB/GYN for advice.
+It’s always better to seek a specialist from the beginning, but without knowledge of available procedures, women often turn to their OBGYN for advice.
 Even with a focus on women’s health, these highly skilled physicians aren’t performing GYN surgeries to the extent that a GYN surgical specialist does.
-Many of CIGC patients who have suffered from endometriosis, have found that previous treatments with other providers actually made their endometriosis worse.
+Many of the CIGC patients who have suffered from endometriosis have found that previous treatments with other providers actually made their endometriosis worse.
 Depending on the procedure used, and the extent of a woman’s condition, getting the right treatment early by a GYN specialist can reduce the risk of recurrence.

 BOOK A CONSULTATION

 The CIGC state-of-the-art specialists are available at three locations in the DC metro area.
 Virginia patients can visit the Reston, VA location, and Saturday appointments are available.
 Maryland offices are located in Rockville, MD and Annapolis, MD.

 CIGC is dedicated to providing information and materials for women to help navigate the complicated healthcare system.
 The CIGC founders, minimally invasive GYN surgical specialists Dr. Paul MacKoul, MD and Dr. Natalya Danilyants, MD, developed their advanced GYN surgical techniques using only two small incisions with patients’ well-being in mind.